An epic six-part adventure celebrating 20 years of Doctor Who at Big Finish!

 On a strange ruined world, a renowned archaeologist opens an ancient tomb.
 Only to find another archaeologist got there first.
 Professors Summerfield and Song unite to solve a mystery.
 Then the Eighth Doctor arrives, and things really become dangerous.
 Because their best friend isn’t quite the man River and Benny remember…

 A criminal gang appears to have recruited a member with time-bending powers.
 It’s a case for the Counter-Measures team – in the 1960s and the 1970s!
 The Seventh Doctor and Ace have their work cut out to save the day twice over, and make sure Gilmore, Rachel and Allison don’t collide with their past, or their future.

 3. The Sacrifice of Jo Grant by Guy Adams

-4. Episode four by Matt Fitton (to be confirmed)
+4. Relative Time by Matt Fitton

 6. Collision Course by Guy Adams